 Originally opened and owned by Mickey Ruskin of Max’s Kansas City fame the Ninth Circle Steakhouse played host to array of singers and musicians and literati including the likes Janis Joplin, Jimi Hendrix, Charlie Mingus and others who gathered there nightly to drink and eat.

 But in the 1970’s what little star power and customers that remained were not enough to keep business going.
 Ruskin sold full ownership of The Circle to Bobby Krivitz.
-(The drug and mob stories I can tell there folks.)

 The restaurant section downstairs was closed and became a disco starting out completely straight but realizing that there were some serious dollars to be made of the newly liberated gay crowd in NYC, The Ninth Circle literally became a gay bar overnight.

 Today you’ll be hard pressed today to find out much about the Ninth Circle.
 Very little can be found out about it on internet and few pictures remain.
 What little info you can find calls The Circle a hustler bar.
-But it was far from that and lets be real in NYC in the 70’s and 80’s EVERY gay bar in NYC had a few hustlers in it.
+But it was far from that and lets be real in NYC in the 70’s and 80’s almost EVERY gay bar in NYC had a few hustlers in it.
 But to be honest as its business began to fade in its final few years there were more young men working the world’s oldest profession.

 For over 20 years The Ninth Circle was the place to to drink and cruise in Greenwich Village.
 Weekends would literally packed people wall to wall.
 And customers wanting to get in would be held at the door until some patrons left.
 It was literally a sea of men on the make.
 All ages, all types.
 Clones, twinks, and trolls all getting drunk, trying to get laid, and having a great time doing it.